Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

-When leaving the European Union – through Germany only – the export papers or the Tax Free Shopping Check plus the original receipt of the store as well as the purchased goods – unused in its original packaging and with the price tag as well as your passport showing residence outside the EU have to be presented to the Customs Service at the airport; you must leave Germany on a non-stop flight to a country outside the EU.
+When leaving the European Union – through Germany only – you have to present the export papers or the Tax-Free Shopping Check plus the original receipt of the store as well as the purchased goods to the Customs Service at the airport.
+Remember that the goods have to be unused in their original packaging and with the price tag on them.
+Also, you must leave Germany on a non-stop flight to a country outside the EU.

 Communication and Connection

 If you are a tourist or only a short-term visitor, a prepaid plan for your mobile phone will probably be the best choice for you.
 German mobile data packages have been consistently getting cheaper over the last years, and there are Telekom, O2, Vodafone and other providers everywhere.
-Also, some stores like Tchibo or the discounter Aldi sell SIM-cards and a prepaid plan.
+Also, some stores like Tchibo or the discounter Aldi sell SIM cards and prepaid plans.

 Voltage power in Germany is 230 Volts and the frequency is 50 Hertz.
-Most chargers or devices are somewhere marked with a notice like 100-240V, 50/60Hz, which means that the device will work with an electrical power input between 100 Volts to 240 Volts, and AC current of 50 or 60 Hertz and rechargeable batteries will automatically detect the voltage they are being fed.
+Most chargers or devices are somewhere marked with a notice like 100-240V, 50/60Hz.
+This means that the device will work with an electrical power input between 100 Volts to 240 Volts, and AC current of 50 or 60 Hertz.
+Rechargeable batteries will automatically detect the voltage they are being fed.

 Plugs in Germany are C and F.

-In Germany, if you dump batteries – or other hazardous substances – in the regular trash, you are fined.
-In European countries, laws require that batteries be returned to retail outlets for proper disposal.
+Keep in mind that if you dump batteries – or other hazardous substances – in the regular trash in Germany, you are fined.
+European countries require that batteries are returned to retail outlets for proper disposal.
 Also, many drugstores and supermarkets have special battery disposal bins near the checkout.

 If you catch something more serious and you need to see a doctor, travel health insurance is crucial.
 Germany is not as expensive as the United States, but much more expensive than many other countries – and you won’t get lots of medication without a doctor’s order and prescription.